Chouich-Nacereddine/Skypay_Test/README.md

 # Skypay_Test

 This is a Solution for a Full Stack Job -Technical Test

+## @Chouich-Nacereddine